Yair Bacharach: Works

 Bacharach was the author of Chavos Yair ("Villages of Yair") a collection of responsa by the title of which is he commonly referred (first published in Frankfurt am Main, 1699); its title is a reference to his grandmother Chava as well as to a place mentioned in Numbers 32:41 and elsewhere in the Jewish Bible.
 Other work includes his Mekor Chayim, which was intended as a principal commentary to Shulkhan Arukh but was withdrawn by Bacharach when he discovered that other commentaries, notably the Taz and the Magen Avraham, had appeared.
 It is still regarded as a prime source of material concerning minhagim (customs) of the area and epoch.
 Bacharach also wrote a work criticizing Rabbi Aharon Teomim-Frankels' Mateh Aharon.
 Therein, Bacharach sharply criticizes the pilpulic methodology common among the rabbis of his time.

 Besides his Halakhic expertise he had complete mastery of all the sciences, music, history and wrote poetry.
 He compiled a 46 volume encyclopedia on many topics called Yair Nesiv, which remains unpublished.

 In 1982 his major work, Mekor Chaim, was finally published posthumously by Machon Yerushalayim, and was reprinted in 2018.

-In 1993, Machon Yerushalayim published the book Mar Kashisha from the manuscript pf Bacharach.
+In 1993, Machon Yerushalayim published the book Mar Kashisha from the manuscript of Bacharach.
 This work contains a collection of the principles and expressions found in the Talmud and Aggadah.

-Notable Views
+Views

-Bacharachs' view of Kabbalah was nuanced.
+Bacharach's view of Kabbalah was nuanced.
 While he believed Kabbalah to be very holy, he maintained that it posed great theological danger, and should therefore only be studied by the extremely pious, and only with a teacher.
 In his responsa, Bacharach relates that a commoner asked him to explain the Kabbalistic formulas commonly printed in prayer books.
 Bacharach refused to answer, and when he was pressed, said only that he didn't know the explanation.
 Although he discouraged in-depth study of Kabbalah, he encouraged simple reading of the Zohar, and many of his writings contain Kabbalistic references, especially to explain communal customs.